microapps/store-locator/README.md

 - `searchHint` - text rendered after a search input
 - `travelMode` - the mode used to calculate distance `WALKING` or `DRIVING`, `default: 'DRIVING'`
 - `unitSystem` - used to show distance `METRIC` or `IMPERIAL` `default: 'METRIC'`
-- `limit` - shows only first n closest results to the location
+- `limit` - shows only first n closest results to the location `default: 10`
 - `homeLocationHint` - text that appears in an info window of home location marker `default: 'Current location'`